How to Teach Model UN for High Schools

 What is Model UN?

 Model UN has been around for a long time, so you are getting into something that is established and proven effective.
 In fact, there was even a Model League of Nations, the UN’s predecessor, before 1945.
 Since the 1940s, MUN has been helping students gain an understanding of international affairs.
 Model UN conferences are set up to simulate the operation of the actual United Nations and the issues its delegates face every day.
-Many of the important committees of the UN are replicated for the students to become delegates in while they are at the conference.
-Your school will be assigned one or more country to represent at a conference and your students will spend the time leading up to the conference immersing themselves in the research of that country.
+Many of the important committees of the UN are replicated for the students to become delegates while they are at the conference.
+Your school will be assigned one or more countries to represent at a conference and your students will spend the time leading up to the conference immersing themselves in the research of that country.
 They will learn how their assigned country interacts with the global community and where that country stands on important global issues.

 Benefits of a Model UN Program

 The knowledge offered to students through the Model UN will give them the information they would probably not otherwise gain.
 Most students usually only have one global perspective; that of their own country and often familial political view.
 This gives them the chance to learn the intricacies of diplomacy and strategy that take place on the global level, eventually on a daily basis.
 The research skills they learn allows them to dig deeper into a story than what the news offers.
 In high school, there is often little opportunity for students to engage in the complex world of international affairs.
-This is especially true in an age of excess extracurriculars which rarely deal with speech or interpersonal skills, such as dance or robotics.
+This is especially true in an age of excess extracurriculars that rarely deal with speech or interpersonal skills, such as dance or robotics.
 Curriculums have not completely developed around the idea of a globalized international community even though students graduating will be competing with international students now more than ever.
 The Model UN process immerses students in this realm and prepares them for everything from talking to local politics when they travel abroad to standing out on college applications and impressing during the interview.

 Model UN will help develop valuable skills in your students.
 Throughout the process, they will be continually researching and learning about their country and other countries even as they learn about their own abilities, limits and themselves.
 Students will have to engage in critical analysis to complete position papers and ready themselves for debate and negotiation.
 Their public speaking skills will be enhanced throughout the process as students learn to skillfully handle the ebb and flow of a debate controlled by parliamentary procedures.
 The skills that students learn in Model UN are ones that they will take with them into their future, whether that is college or the business world.